 For spices that you already have in your cabinet, a good rule of thumb is to look at the spices (Has the color faded?
 Are there signs of insects or mold?), smell the spices (Has it lost its aroma?), then taste a small amount (Has it lost its flavor?).

 You can also check any spice jar (ours or other brands') for a "Manufacturing Date" printed on the jar or label - that'll tell you when it was packed in the jar.
 If you're more than a year or two from the manufacturing date, you're better off replacing them with something fresher.

-Are your spices gluten-free, kosher and/or organic foods?
+Are your spices gluten-free?